neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

 Remember that a repository can only store one kind of an object, in this case blogs.
-The type is derived from the repository name: because you named this repository ``BlogRepository`` FLOW3 assumes that it's supposed to store ``Blog`` objects.
+The type is derived from the repository name: because you named this repository ``BlogRepository`` TYPO3 Flow assumes that it's supposed to store ``Blog`` objects.

 To finish up, open the repository for our posts (which was generated along with the Post